Chris Webber: Charity

-Legal trouble
+Legal issues

-In 1998, Webber was arrested and charged with second-degree assault, resisting arrest, possession of marijuana, driving under the influence of marijuana and five other traffic-related violations after being pulled over for speeding on the way to the practice center at the MCI Center in downtown Washington, D.C.
+In 1998, Webber was arrested and charged with second-degree assault, resisting arrest, possession of marijuana, driving under the influence of marijuana and five other traffic-related violations after being pulled over for speeding on the way to the practice center at the Capital Center in Prince George's County Maryland (The MCI Center was just finishing being built).
 Webber was eventually acquitted by a jury of the assault, resisting arrest, possession of marijuana and driving under the influence charges, and paid $560 in fines for lesser violations.

 Later in 1998 during the off-season, while leaving Puerto Rico on a promotional tour for Fila sneakers, Webber paid a $500 fine after U.S. Customs found marijuana in his bag.
 Soon after Fila dropped Webber as an endorser, a three-member panel of arbitrators awarded Webber $2.61 million for breach of contract.

-After the closing of his 1st restaurant, property owner Promenade, filed a $3 million lawsuit in 2010.
+After the closing of his first restaurant, property owner Promenade filed a $3 million lawsuit in 2010.
 The claims were for violating terms of a 20-year lease signed in 2005.
 Promenade was seeking funds to help re-lease the property and overdue rent.